johnathanvman/F6/index.md

 					if(unit(s[2]).willing){
 						Entrys.push("CDOM's tongue flings out at SUB and latches on!
 CSUB falls down and is dragged along the ground towards DOM.
 Surprisingly, SUB cries out in bliss before she's devoured in one massive gulp!")
 					}
+					if(unit(s[2]).Tags[0] == "Batgirl"  && unit(s[2]).flying){
+						Entrys = []
+						Entrys.push("CDOM's tongue flings up at SUB and latches on!
+She pulls down sharply, and SUB frantically flaps as she's pulled through the air towards the awaiting maw.
+She's gulped down instantly, forming a large buldge inside DOM!")
+						Entrys.push("CDOM's tongue flings up at SUB and latches on!
+CSUB tries to fly away, but gets yanked down towards DOM.
+CSUB cries out before she's devoured in one massive gulp!")
+					}
 				}
 				if(s[2] < 100){
 					if(unit(s[2]).Positive && party.units.length > 2 && !unit(0).fled){